 Epilepsy affects each person differently.
 Some people have only a few seizures.
 Others get them more often.

-It's normal to worry about what will happen to your child if he or she has a seizure.
+It's normal to worry when your child has a seizure.
 But it's also important to help your child live, play, and learn like other children.

 Your child can take medicines to control and reduce seizures.
 And you can find ways to help keep your child as safe as possible.
-It may take time and careful changes by you and your doctor to find the right combination, schedule, and dosing of medicine to best manage your child's epilepsy.
+You and your doctor will need to find the right combination, schedule, and dose of medicine.
+This may take time and careful changes.

-Seizures may continue and become worse and more frequent over time.
+Seizures may get worse and happen more often over time.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: